travis-ci/docs-travis-ci-com/user/billing-overview.md

 > If a user/organization on the 2 concurrent jobs Plan executes build with jobs for `os: linux` and `os: freebsd` it will execute as soon as the concurrency capacity is available for particular build jobs.
 >
 > If a user/organization on the same Plan tries to execute a job for `os: macOS` and has no credits available (see your [Plans](https://travis-ci.com/account/plan)), this build will not execute.
 In order to proceed, an add-on must be purchased, e.g. 25k credits.
-Now the build can be executed and a pre-defined amount of [credits will be charged for each build minute](/user/billing-overview/#usage---credits).
+Now the build can be executed, and a pre-defined amount of [credits will be charged for each build minute](/user/billing-overview/#usage---credits).

 ### Concurrency based Plan - Summary